mkonicek/coding-time/content/blog/what-is-a-test-plan/index.md

 ---
 title: What is a Test Plan?
 description: >-
-  When you make contributions to React Native we ask you to provide a Test Plan along with your pull request.
+  How to write good pull requests.
 date: "2017-02-13T16:40:57.242Z"
 categories: [tips]
 keywords: []